Questions and Answers (Q&A)

 Each pod/serve is 20g of pure spirulina, and most people find that 20g is enough for them, however, if you put 1 serve of freshly frozen spirulina in your drink and start drinking and find that it’s too much for you, simply place the rest it in the fridge for later or for the next day or share with another person.

 Q. How much protein can I get from spirulina?

-A. Freshly frozen spirulina offers up to 71 per cent protein which consists of all essential amino acids that the body does not synthesise by itself.
+A. Freshly frozen spirulina offers up to 71 per cent protein consisting of all essential amino acids that the body does not synthesise.